mcw logo

 PARTIAL LIST OF RECOMMENDATIONS:

-Create a Micro Cargo Trade Group: Foster industry collaboration, unify voices in governmental discussions, and organize trade shows and events for greater visibility and influence.
-In 2024 Invent.City will provide a monthly platform similar to these roundtables for micro cargo industry discussions.
+Create a Micro Cargo Trade Group — To foster industry collaboration, unify voices in governmental discussions, and enhance visibility and influence.
+In 2024, Invent.City will offer a monthly platform for micro cargo industry discussions, similar to these roundtables.

 THE EXPERTS: